 3.1.
 The mortar used consists of one part cement and 2.75 parts of sand proportioned by mass.
-Portland, air-entraining portland, portland-limestone, or air-entrained portland-limestone cements are mixed at a specified water content.
-Water content for other cements is that sufficient to obtain a flow of 110 ± 5 in 25 drops of the flow table.
+Portland or air-entraining portland cements are mixed at specified water-cement ratios.
+Water content for other cements is that sufficient to obtain a flow of $110 \pm 5$ in 25 drops of the flow table.
 Fifty-millimeter [or 2-in.] test cubes are compacted by tamping in two layers.
 The cubes are cured 24 h in the molds, and then stripped and immersed in lime water until tested.